The Best Habit Tracker Templates on Notion in 2023

 Some of the best Notion templates are made by users.
 The Vitor Rodrigues template is a perfect example of this, and it’s also free to use.

 This template is slightly more complex.
 It has weekly and monthly views.
-You’ll usually land on the “This Week” table when you bring up the tracker.
+When you bring up the tracker, you’ll usually land on the “This Week” table.
 It will show you the habit name, date, day, and a check feature.

 If you’re into complex task management or have many activities to track daily, this might be an excellent template to use.